 In Paris, where she remained for nine years, she attended night school, worked illegally in a pocket-book factory, married Lemel Lempel, a furrier who died in 1985, and bore her son Paul in 1935 and her daughter Yolanda in 1937.
 She started to write, but was discouraged by her brother, who told her that only an educated person could write.
 In fact, she had so little faith in her ability to write that she destroyed all her work.
 (Her brother was killed by the Germans after she was safe in the U.S.)

 Lempel read widely and preferred the work of I. L. Peretz to that of Shalom Aleichem.
 She retained her ability to speak French and in the course of an interview spoke at length in French to her nephew Robert, who was telephoning from Paris.
 Once in the U.S., she again attempted to write, having been stirred by news of the Holocaust.
 She had no literary encouragement or environment, but would retreat to her writing after her husband left for work at his fur business in New York.
 In June 1992, when Yiddishist Troim Katz Handler, accompanied by four members of a New York City Leyenkrayz (Yiddish reading circle), visited her at Long Beach, where Lempel had lived since 1950, Lempel said it was the first time she had been interviewed.
-Her work remains mostly uncollected and untranslated.
+Much of her works remains uncollected and untranslated.
 Writing made her feel free.
 She rewrote and edited her own work extensively and never began writing without dictionaries.

 Critic Alexander Shpiglblat wrote of her, “Her prose always burrowed into the depths of the soul, pushed aside veils, and revealed that which was hidden.”